 Use what mobiles have to offer

-Also, brands can create discount and vouchers that are mobile-friendly for quick customer access.
-Many companies actively take advantage of this option, creating mobile barcodes that can be scanned at the point-of-purchase to access discounts.
+Also, brands can create discounts and vouchers that are mobile-friendly for quick customer access.
+Many companies actively take advantage of this option, creating mobile barcodes that can be scanned at the point of purchase to access discounts.

 Mobile content marketing with TASIL